 Dana is one of 54,548 babies born in 1953 according to the Singapore census.

-Faith Ng is the Associate Artistic Director of Checkpoint Theatre.
+Faith Ng is a playwright, educator, and Associate Artistic Director of Checkpoint Theatre.

 Oon Shu An is an actor, writer, and Associate Artist with Checkpoint Theatre.

 Shu An first worked with Checkpoint Theatre on the ensemble-devised City Night Songs (2012).
 Her one-woman play #UnicornMoment (2014), which she wrote and performed in, was nominated for Best Original Script at the M1-Theatre Straits Times Life!
 Theatre Awards 2015.
 Her work with other theatre companies include This is What Happens to Pretty Girls (2019), Mergers and Accusations (2019), and Chinglish (2015), for which she received a Best Actress nomination.

 Shu An has appeared on screen in television series Code of Law and Netflix’s Marco Polo.
 She recently represented Singapore at the Asian Academy Creative Awards, under the Best Actress category, for her role in HOOQ’s How to Be a Good Girl.
 Her feature film credits include 4Love, Our Sister Mambo, and Rubbers.

 Cheyenne Alexandria Phillips is a writer, performer, Associate Artist and an executive with Checkpoint Theatre.